solid/solidproject.org/pages/use-solid/apps.md

 * [A-PHEVOS](https://phevos.tk) (derived from Photo, Event, Organise and Share) is an alpha version of a Pod manager created by WEBIND
 * [Solid Notify](https://solid-notify.5apps.com/) sends you a desktop notification when a Solid resource changes.
 * [Find Solid Pods](https://findsolidpods.com).
 [James Cole](https://github.com/JC5).

-Wrote a Solid-compatible app that's not listed?
-Feel free to [add it to this list](https://github.com/solid/solid.github.io/edit/master/pages/use-solid/apps.md).